OgelGames/digicontrol/README.md

 ## TODO

-- limiter and router
+- router (sorting tube for digiline messages)
 - crossing and double corner insulated wires
 - compatibility for replacing `digiline_routing`
 - craft recipes
-- isulated wires from `digistuff` (when not installed)
+- insulated wires from `digistuff` (when not installed)

 ## License